Tourmi/Retro-ML/Games/Retro_ML.Tetris/README.md

         * It is not recommended to turn this node off.
 * **Output Nodes**
     * The output nodes represent each button on an GameBoy controller.
-    * `A` : Block rotates 90 degrees clockwise each time button is pressed.
+    * `A` : Block rotates 90 degrees clockwise every two frames while this button is held.
-    * `B` : Block rotates 90 degress counter-clockwise each time the button is pressed.
+    * `B` : Block rotates 90 degress counter-clockwise every two frames while this button is held.
     * `Left` and `Right` : Allows to move the block horizontally
     * `Up` and `Down` : Useless
     * `Left Shoulder` and `Right Shoulder` : Useless